inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 <br>

 ## BEST PRACTICES
-Cost Reduction Best Practices
+#### COST REDUCTION
-- avoid SELECT *
+- Avoid SELECT *
-    - instead specify the names of the columns that you are interested in.
-Cost is based on the amount of data being read and select * will read in all the columns.
+    - Cost is based on the amount of data being read.
+Don't select more than you need, instead specify the names of the columns that you are interested in.
 - Consider the price your queries before running them
     - an estimate of the cost of the query is displayed on the upper right hand side of the table.
 - Use clustered or partitioned tables
-- Use streaming inserts with caution
-    - these can increase costs drastically.
+- Use streaming inserts with caution as these can increase costs drastically
 - Display query results in stages
-- Use external data sources appropriately as storage in GCS could incur costs
+- Use external data sources appropriately as storage in GCS also incurs costs.

-Query Performance Best Practices
-- Filter on partitioned columns
+#### QUERY PERFORMANCE
+- **Partitioning and Clustering:** Partitioning tables and clustering data in BigQuery can significantly improve query performance by limiting the amount of data scanned.
+- **Avoid Oversharding Tables:** Avoid creating too many table partitions (shards), as this can lead to suboptimal query performance.
-- Denormalize data  -- Use nested or repeated columns instead
+- **Denormalize Data:** Consider using nested or repeated columns instead of excessive normalization to reduce the need for joins and improve performance.
-- Don't use it, in case you want good query performance
-- Reduce data before using a join
-- Do no treat WITH clause as prepared statements
-- Avoid oversharding tables
-- Avoid JS user-defined functions
+- **Filter Data Before Joining:** Apply filters to your data before performing joins to reduce the amount of data being joined.
+- **Do Not Treat the WITH Clause as Prepared Statements:** ???
+This is unclear to me.
+I thought WITH helped with performance. ???
+- **Avoid JavaScript User-Defined Functions:** They may not perform as efficiently as native BigQuery functions.
-- Use approximate aggregate functions (HyperLog++)
+- **Use Approximate Aggregate Functions (HyperLog++):** When exact precision is not required, consider using approximate aggregate functions for faster results.
-- Order Last, for query operations to maximize performance
+- **Order By Last:** If possible, use ORDER BY as the last operation in your query for better performance.
-- Optimize your join patterns
+- **Optimize Join Patterns:** Optimize your query's join patterns to minimize data movement and improve query efficiency.
-- Place the table with the largest number of rows first, followed by the table with the fewest rows, and then by the remaining tables by decrasing size.
+- **Arrange Tables by Size:** When performing joins, place the table with the largest number of rows first, followed by the table with fewer rows, and so on, in decreasing order of size.
 <br>
 <br>

 ## INTERNAL STRUCTURE OF BIGQUERY
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/05386276-1b5a-4bf2-b514-a006f69b9194" width="500" height="auto">

+**Colossus**
-BigQuery stores the data in a seperate storage called Colossus, where the data is stored in a columnar format.
+    - BigQuery stores data in columnar format in a a seperate storage called Colossus.

-Colossus is a cheap form of storage.
-Most of the costs are incurred when reading or writing the data, which is done by compute.
+    - It is a relatively inexpensive form of storage.
+    - Most costs are incurred when the compute engine reads or writes the data.

+**Jupiter network**
-How does compute and storage network communicate.
-Jupiter network - 1TB/second speed.
+    - The network on which the compute engine and storage network communicate.
+    - 1TB/second speed

+**Dremel**
-Dremel is the query execution structure.
-It divides the query into a tree strucuture.
-It seperates the query so that each node can execute a subset.
+    - Dremel is the query execution structure.
+    - It divides the query into a tree strucuture.
+    - The query is seperated so that each node of the tree can execute a subset of it.

 Record oriented vs Column oriented.
 <div align = center>
 <img src = "https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/6ce6b68e-7322-4969-882f-0ce972b2ab86" width ="500" height = "auto">
 </div>

 BQ uses column oriented structure.
 You can aggregate better with column oriented.
 BQ does not query all the columns at once.
 The general pattern is to query a few columns and filter and aggregate on different parts.

 DREMEL
 When dremel receives a query, it understands how to subdivide the query.